-Yoghurt requires no preparation time, and it packs all the goodness of milk, minus the calories.
-Low-fat milk can be used to make curd at home, or you can buy low-fat yoghurt from the store.
+Yoghurt requires no preparation time and it packs all the goodness of milk.
 It is better (and safer) to make curd at home because store-bought yoghurt is low on the good bacteria – or probiotics – which are the primary ingredient that makes yoghurt healthy.
 Yoghurt can be had as it is.
 However, it also makes for a very versatile base ingredient for smoothies.
 If you want to try something unique, give this fruit-yoghurt smoothie a try!

 Soups: An Underrated Breakfast Item

 Perhaps one of the most underrated foods that will help speed up your post-pregnancy weight loss is soups.
-There are several ‘magic soups’ you can try that will improve your metabolism and help you lose weight fast.
+There are several ‘magic soups’ like Chicken Noodle Soup, Lentil Soup With Rice Balls, etc. that you can try that will improve your metabolism and help you lose weight fast.
 Here are some more reasons to include soups in your post-pregnancy weight loss diet: